-featuring Adelene / @ade_adedancesg , founder of Adedance Aerial and aerial arts instructor who has been dancing since six
+Featuring Adelene / @ade_adedancesg, Founder of Adedance Aerial and aerial arts instructor who has been dancing since she was six years old

 How many times have you left a studio or the gym after a workout without stretching, thinking it won’t make much difference?
 Ah, look at how many of you are guiltily looking away from this page right now.